 How do thieves steal identities?

-There are several different ways that a thief or a scammer may commit identity theft.
+There are several ways a thief or scammer may commit identity theft.
 This can include:

 - Stealing mail that contains identifying details